Can exercise help with erectile dysfunction (ED)?

 Yes.
-In addition to other health benefits, regular exercise can improve a man’s erections in several ways.
+In addition to other health benefits, regular exercise can help men with their erections.

 Exercise is good for the circulatory system.
 It keeps blood flowing smoothly throughout the body.

-Sufficient blood flow to the penis is essential for a firm erection.
+This is especially important for erections.
 When a man is sexually stimulated, his penis fills with blood.
-This blood gives him the rigidity he needs for sexual activity.
+This blood gives him the firmness he needs for sexual activity.
 Once he ejaculates, the blood flows out of the penis and back into the rest of his body.

 Without adequate blood flow, erection problems can occur.
 In some cases, the erection is weak.
 In others, the man is unable to have an erection at all.